ocavue/eslint-config/README.md

 export default defineESLintConfig()
 ```

-If you want to use the React config, you can do the following:
+You can pass an optional object to the `defineESLintConfig` function to enable or disable the configs.
+For example, if you want to enable the React config, you can do the following:

 ```js
 // eslint.config.js